 Eating out in Bansko

 Finding the right place to find some of the above can be hard as Bansko is packed with places to eat out.
-This is why we’ve created a short list of some of our favorite options to dine.
+This is why we’ve created a short list of some of our favourite places to dine.

-Mehana Obetsanova, an 18th-century tavern where sheepskins cover the hand-carved chairs and waistcoated waiters glide around the room.
-Take your pick from a menu that champions meaty mains, such as braised lamb shanks, barbecued pork and slow-cooked veal.
+Mehana Obetsanova – An 18th-century tavern where sheepskins cover the hand-carved chairs and waistcoated waiters glide around the room.
+Take your pick from a menu that champions meaty mains, such as braised lamb shanks, wild bore in plum sauce, barbecued pork and slow-cooked veal.
 They can even collect you from the chalet and drop you back after you’ve eaten.

-Mehana “Елите” – this is another traditional mehana which is easy to miss but well worth a visit.
-Some of the best and freshest home made food with a perfectly simple menu.
+The House – This is a truly unique traditional timber log house which has to be seen to be believed.
+It’s easy to miss but well worth a visit.
+Some of the best and freshest home made food with a delicious Bulgarian menu.

-Baryakova Mehana – this is one of the oldest mehana in Bansko and is based in the beautiful old town.
+Dedo Yonkata – This is one of the oldest mehana in Bansko and is based on the beautiful and lively Pirin street.
 Very traditional menu and atmosphere with some unique Bansko dishes that you won’t find in many other places

 Take away in Bansko

-If you’re not staying in our catered Chalet Prince, It’s sometimes quite difficult to take yourself back out after a long day skiing, luckily across all our Bulgarian bed and breakfast chalets we have a traditional and seasonal meal set cooked to order for a small extra cost, delicious and seasonal produce with both meat and vegetarian options available.
+If you’re not staying in our catered Chalet Prince, It’s sometimes quite difficult to take yourself back out after a long day skiing, luckily across all our Bulgarian bed and breakfast chalets we have a traditional and seasonal meal set cooked to order for a small extra cost, delicious and seasonal produce with both meat, vegetarian and 100% plant based options available.

-If you’re feeling like something different to Bulgarian then options have increased a lot in recent years.
+If you’re feeling like something different to Bulgarian then options have increased a lot in recent years and the Snomads team can be on hand to help with deliveries.

 below you’ll find a list of some options that cover a variety of cuisines.